 H.S.P.
-Heat shock proteins, or stress proteins, are a group of proteins that are present in all cells in all life forms.
-They are induced when a cell undergoes environmental stresses like heat, cold and oxygen deprivation.
+Heat shock proteins (HSPs), also called stress proteins, are a group of proteins that are present in all cells in all life forms.
+They are induced when a cell undergoes various types of environmental stresses like heat, cold and oxygen deprivation.

-Hyperkeplexia: Startle disease (hyperekplexia) is a rare non-epileptic disorder characterized by hypertonia, generalized stiffness and brief muscle jerks in response to unexpected auditory, sensory and visual stimuli.
+Hyperkeplexia: Startle disease (hyperekplexia) is a rare non-epileptic disorder characterized by hypertonia, generalized stiffness and brief muscle jerks in response to unexpected auditory, somatosensory and visual stimuli.